-For over a year and half, Chris Gethard has been performing Career Suicide, a comedic one-man show about mental illness, and he’s not stopping anytime soon.
-After wrapping a three-month run at Soho’s Lynn Redgrave Theatre, he’s now in the middle of a two-week run at London’s Soho Theatre, before filming it later this month.
+For over a year and a half, Chris Gethard performed Career Suicide, a comedic one-man show about mental illness.
+After wrapping a three-month run at Soho’s Lynn Redgrave Theatre and taking the show abroad, the show is set to premiere on HBO this Saturday, May 6.
 Every night in the show, Gethard shares stories of the times he came close to committing suicide, confronting the darkest moments of his life with frank honesty.
 It’s intense but funny, dark yet sweet.

 Jesse David Fox: The obvious place to start is the dream you told me about.